unnoun9/fyp-tp/Notes/Getting to know Lean.md

 -- "not equal"
 ```

-**fix notes:**
+**Fix notes:**

-- this fails:
+- This fails:
   ```lean
   #eval String.append "it is" (if 3 == 3 then 5 else 7)
   ```
-  because `String.append` expects both arguments to be strings — but `if 3 == 3 then 5 else 7` is a number
+  because `String.append` expects both arguments to be strings — but `if 3 == 3 then 5 else 7` is a number.

-- to make it work, either use strings directly:
+- To make it work, either use strings directly:
   ```lean
   #eval String.append "it is " (if 3 == 3 then "yes" else "no")
   -- "it is yes"
   ```

-- or don't use `String.append` when working with numbers:
+- Or don't use `String.append` when working with numbers:
   ```lean
   #eval if 3 == 3 then 5 else 7
   -- 5
   ```

-**1.2 Types**
+## 1.2 Types

-types describe what kind of values a program can compute every expression in lean must have a type. types help the compiler figure out memory layout, catch bugs like adding a number to a string, and act as a lightweight spec for functions. lean's type system is powerful enough to express logic and math proofs, but also works fine with basic stuff like `Nat` and `Int`.
+Types describe what kind of values a program can compute.
+Every expression in Lean must have a type.
+Types help the compiler figure out memory layout, catch bugs like adding a number to a string, and act as a lightweight spec for functions.
+Lean's type system is powerful enough to express logic and math proofs, but also works fine with basic stuff like `Nat` and `Int`.

-types are given using a colon inside parentheses:
+Types are given using a colon inside parentheses:
 ```lean
 #eval (1 + 2 : Nat)
 -- 3
 ```

-`Nat` means natural numbers — non-negative integers. subtraction on `Nat` never gives negative results. if the answer would be negative, it just gives 0:
+`Nat` means natural numbers — non-negative integers.
+Subtraction on `Nat` never gives negative results.
+If the answer would be negative, it just gives 0:
 ```lean
 #eval (1 - 2 : Nat)
 -- 0
 ```

-to get actual negative numbers, use `Int`:
+To get actual negative numbers, use `Int`:
 ```lean
 #eval (1 - 2 : Int)
 -- -1
 ```

-to check a type without evaluating:
+To check a type without evaluating:
 ```lean
 #check (1 - 2 : Int)
 -- 1 - 2 : Int
 ```

-when a program doesn’t make sense type-wise, lean shows a type mismatch:
+When a program doesn’t make sense type-wise, Lean shows a type mismatch:
 ```lean
 #check String.append ["hello", " "] "world"
 ```

-error:
+Error:
 `["hello", " "]` is a list of strings (`List String`)
-but `String.append` expects just a single `String` as first argument
+but `String.append` expects just a single `String` as the first argument
-so this fails
+so this fails.

-**summary notes:**
+**Summary notes:**

 - `Nat` → only non-negative numbers
 - `Int` → can include negative numbers
 - `#eval` → run expression
 - `#check` → just show type, don’t run
-- type errors happen when arguments are not what a function expects
+- Type errors happen when arguments are not what a function expects.

-this works:
+This works:
 ```lean
 #eval String.append "great" (String.append "oak" "tree")
 -- "greatoaktree"
 ```

-because it's **not** a list. it's just a function inside a function.
+because it's **not** a list.
+It's just a function inside a function.

 `String.append "oak" "tree"` runs first → gives `"oaktree"`
-then `"great"` and `"oaktree"` are passed to `String.append`
+then `"great"` and `"oaktree"` are passed to `String.append`.

-so it’s like:
+So it’s like:
 ```lean
 String.append "great" "oaktree"
 ```

 which is totally valid.

-but this fails:
+But this fails:
 ```lean
 #eval String.append ["oak", "tree"] "great"
 ```

-because `["oak", "tree"]` is a **list** of strings, `List String`
+because `["oak", "tree"]` is a **list** of strings, `List String`.
-lean doesn’t know how to take a list and treat it like a single string.
+Lean doesn’t know how to take a list and treat it like a single string.

-**square brackets → list**
+**Square brackets → list**
-**parentheses → grouping / function call**
+**Parentheses → grouping / function call**

-so yea, no square brackets = not a list.
+So, no square brackets = not a list.

-**1.3 Functions and Definitions**
+## 1.3 Functions and Definitions

-in lean, new names are defined using `def` and `:=`
-(not `=`, which is used to prove equalities)
+In Lean, new names are defined using `def` and `:=` (not `=`, which is used to prove equalities).

 ```lean
 def hello := "Hello"
 def lean : String := "Lean"
 ```

-can use them like:
+Can use them like:
 ```lean
 #eval String.append hello (String.append " " lean)
 -- "Hello Lean"
 ```

-defined names can only be used **after** they are defined.
+Defined names can only be used **after** they are defined.

-**1.3.1 defining functions**
+**1.3.1 Defining Functions**

-functions are also defined with `def`,no special syntax needed
+Functions are also defined with `def`, no special syntax needed.

 ```lean
 def add1 (n : Nat) : Nat := n + 1